-To retrieve vertical information about atmospheric composition on board a balloon, solar absorption by atmospheric trace gases is measured during sunrise and sunset.
+To retrieve vertical information about atmospheric composition on board a balloon, solar absorption by atmospheric trace gases is measured during sunrise and sunset (called an occultation measurement).
 We must, then, have a reliable method of ensuring that the sun is properly directed into the instrument.
 This requires a solar tracker.